 Fundamentals of oral radiography, including techniques, interpretation, quality assurance, and ethics.
-Prerequisite: Admission into the Dental Hygiene Program.
-Co-requisites: DHYG 1301, DHYG 1431, DHYG 1327.
+Prerequisite: Admissions into the Dental Hygiene Program.
+Co-enrolled: DHYG 1301, DHYG 1431, and DHYG 1327.
+Note: The last semester DHYG 1404 will be taught is Fall 2014.
+Starting with Fall 2015, DHYG 1304 will replace it for the Fall 2015 cohort and beyond.